-Once upon a time, Roman gladiators fought against one another in massive arenas surrounded by the deafening cries of thousands of blood-thirsty spectators who craved to see no less than blood carpet the ground, gouged eyes brandished like a cowboy’s lasso and decapitated heads affixed to the sharp end of swords like kebabs on skewers.
+Once upon a time, Roman gladiators fought against one another in massive arenas surrounded by the deafening cries of thousands of blood-thirsty spectators who craved to see no less than blood carpet the ground, gouged eyes brandished like a cowboy’s lasso and decapitated heads affixed to the sharp end of swords like skewered kebabs.

-One would need to momentarily turn a blind eye to the fierce brutality of what was once upon a time considered a magnificent sport, if they are to truly perceive the noble elements of the game.
-Just as the crowds used to.
+One would need to momentarily turn a blind eye to the fierce brutality of what was once upon a time considered a magnificent sport, if they would like to perceive the noble elements of the game.
+Just as the crowds used to, long ago.
 For in their hearts, the audience longed for more than just the sight of blood.
 With determined eyes, they religiously followed each swing of the mighty sword as it cut through the air toward their opponent’s body.
-With each breath the audience impatiently waited to witness the manifestation of ideals and virtues which long confirmed the elegance of the sport.
+With each breath they impatiently waited to witness the manifestation of ideals and virtues that long confirmed the elegance of the sport.

 Though those days have long gone, except in the imagination of a few poor yet ambitious Hollywood scriptwriters aspiring to bring to life the next great Ancient Roman blockbuster, some practices remain.

-Just as many forms of punishment, once open to the public, moved behind closed doors, so too have some of today’s gladiator games.
+Just as many forms of punishment once open to the public moved behind closed doors, so too have some of today’s gladiator games.
 In particular those that involve financial combatants.
 Though they are out of sight, they persist within the halls of global investment banks.

 Origins and the present

 Times have changed.
 What we now see is the predominance of slaves in the arena of investment banking.
-And paradoxically it is free men and women who willingly agree to become enslaved.
-They renounce their freedom, what former gladiators fought and died for, and enroll to become contenders in the arena.
+And, paradoxically, it is free men and women who willingly agree to become enslaved.
+They renounce their freedom, what former gladiators fought and died for, and enroll to become contenders in the financial arena.
 They do so usually, but not always, understanding the risks of the game.

 Punishments no longer celebrated